 All Around SoCal

-Remember to check back to this page throughout the season as we update and add more listings as we find them.
+Remember to check back to this page throughout the season as we update information and add more listings as we find them.
 If you are a local haunt in the Southern California area and want to be added to this list (or need to update or correct any information listed), feel free to reply in the comments or send us a message.
 We'd love to help promote!

 Los Angeles County Area

 - Where: 100 Universal City Plaza, Universal City, CA 91608

 - When: Fri.
 Sep.
 13 - Sun.
 Nov.
 3 (select nights)

 [ Click here for Westcoaster coverage of HHN Hollywood ]

 Another year of IP mazes is upon us.
 New for 2018, Universal brings to a record NINE new mazes, plus their year-round zombie maze:

 Stranger Things - covering seasons 2 and 3 of the hit Netflix series

 Us - inspired by the Jordan Peele film this year